pendo-io/pendo-mobile-sdk/api-documentation/native-android-apis.md

 >- The View was added dynamically to the View Hierarchy.
 >- The screen content was scrolled.

->In case multiple page captures were used to tag all features on the page (where some features exist only in some state of the page), verify that all of the page captures of the screen are configured with identical page rules and page identifiers for correct analytics and guide behavior.
+>If multiple page captures were used to tag all features on the page (where some features exist only in some state of the page), verify that all of the page captures of the screen are configured with identical page rules and page identifiers for correct analytics and guide behavior.

 <details>
-<summary> <b>Details</b><i> - Click to Expand / Collapse</i></summary><br>
+<summary> <b>Details</b><i> - Click to expand or collapse</i></summary><br>
 <b>Class</b>: Pendo<br>
 <b>Kind</b>: static method<br>
 <b>Returns</b>: void<br>